WenzhiDong/Heart_Disease_Analysis/README.md

 We want to study how body conditions relate to the heart disease.
 Using some known information, we will try to build models and predict if a person would get heart diease.

 ## Reason they selected the topic
-Learning this can help us find the potential patients, then we can get treated earlier.
+It's important for people to identify and manage heart disease risk factors.
+Learning this, we can give people healthy suggestions to minimize the risk and position ourselves for long and happy lives.
+Besides, we can also find the potential patients, then we can get treated earlier.

 ## Description of the source of data